 Professional Photos and Videos Alone Won’t Cut it

 Consumers have a big appetite for visual content.
 But not just any photos or videos will fit their need.

 You probably already capture beautiful, stylized photos and videos of your products.
 That professional content certainly has a role to play, but it’s no longer enough.
 That’s because 99%of consumers specifically seek out photos and videos from others like them before making a purchase – up from 88% in 2016.
 In addition, 77% always or regularly seek out this content.

 User-generated visual content is authentic — and shoppers trust it.
 In fact, 65% of shoppers indicate user-generated imagery is more authentic and “real” than brand-created imagery.
 What’s more, this imagery allows shoppers to understand what a product looks like “out in the wild,” being used by someone like them.
 And that helps them make better purchase decisions.

 Shoppers depend on photos and videos from others like them.
 And brands and retailers that collect and display this content are rewarded.

 Based on data across our customer base, we’ve found that when a visitor interacts with user-generated photos or videos on a product page, there’s a 91.4% lift in conversion.

 Here’s the bottom line: if you’re not collecting and displaying user-generated imagery, you’re losing customers to brands that are.

-In fact, a third of consumers report they’re less likely to purchase a product if they can’t find photos or videos of the product from other customers.
-This number jumps to 47% for consumers aged 18-29.
+In fact, a third of Gen Z shoppers and 21% of Millennials report they’re less likely to purchase a product if they can’t find photos or videos of the product from other customers.

 Collecting and displaying visual content from your customers is an important way to help future shoppers make informed purchase decisions.
 Why should you care?
 Because when shoppers make informed purchase decisions, they’re more likely to be satisfied when their products arrive in the mail.
 And that means they’ll also be more likely to: